 All of these things and more have a bearing on the time period your story will fall into.

-Sometimes, the best gauge of what time period your story setting should be is to consider a time you know well and have loved.
+Sometimes, the best gauge of what time period your story setting should be in is to consider a time you know well and have loved.
 If you felt an emotional connection to that time, you’ll be able to convey that to your readers, and that’s what writing is all about.

-#3 – Know the atmosphere you need to portray.
+3. Know the atmosphere you need to portray

 As you write the setting of a story, you need to think about the atmosphere that you need to portray for the reader.

 For example, maybe James and Lisa are working up toward an argument.
 Why would Lisa be noticing soft fluffy clouds above her head, singing birds, and the warmth of the sun’s bright rays?
-When you read that description, you probably think about relaxation and peace – not high tense emotion.
+When you read that description, you probably think about relaxation and peace – not tense emotion.

-#4 – Incorporate all elements of a story.
+4. Incorporate all elements of a story

 Remember that the setting of a story includes more than the terrain, weather, and climate of the place.

 We already discussed some of the other elements that are involved in the setting of a story.
-Some of these are the government, religions, superstitions, and population.
+Some of these are the government, religion, superstitions, and population.
 But how do you write them into your story?

 You should know all these little details in depth, but it doesn’t mean you’ll use it all directly in your story’s setting.

 Only use what’s necessary to describe the setting adequately.
 No more.
 No less.
-Write it in surrounded by action, and don’t forget to break it up throughout the story!
+Write it in surrounded by action, and don’t forget to break it up throughout the story.

-It’s not only needed in the beginning, but everywhere you need the plot deepened and your characters enhanced.
+Setting descriptions aren't only needed in the beginning, but everywhere you need the plot deepened and your characters enhanced.

-#5 – Use all five senses when you’re describing the setting.
+5. Use all five senses when you’re describing the setting

 When you’re walking through a room or down the street, do you see it as two-dimensional?
 No. You experience every part of that walk.
 You use every one of your five senses.